 We offer high academic standards, programmes following the British system of education, close links to the leading Polish social research institutions, and the individual attention of our faculty members.
 We expect our students to be intellectually open-minded and full of new ideas.
 When they leave we expect our graduates to have research and analytical skills in the social sciences/humanities equipping them for careers in academic, professional and public life.

 The Graduate School for Social Research (GSSR) was created at the Institute of Philosophy and Sociology of the Polish Academy of Sciences (IFiS PAN) in 1992.
 IFiS is a leading institution for the social sciences in Poland.
 The idea of the GSSR was conceived by a group of scholars, philosophers, sociologists, lawyers, economists, psychologists and political scientists from the Polish Academy of Sciences and other institutions of higher education with the objective of training students in the field of contemporary social and cultural sciences.

+The success of the GSSR has been recognised from an early stage.
 In January 1995 an international jury appointed by the Institute for Human Sciences in Vienna and chaired by Lord Ralf Dahrendorf awarded the GSSR the Hannah Arendt Prize, which was established by the Körber Foundation for institutions promoting reforms in the higher education system in Central and Eastern Europe.

 *The ŚFE, a non-profit foundation registered in Poland and reporting to the (then) Ministry of Education and Science in Warsaw , has now ceased all activities.